 As the owner and principal of See Jane Run Communications since 2001, Jane Hamilton has worked with clients in a variety of profit and not-for-profit sectors, including the healthcare, education, government and industry sectors.
-A passionate advocate and volunteer she completed the Institute of Corporate Directors (ICD-Rotman) Not-For-Profit Governance Essentials program in November 2018.
+A passionate advocate and volunteer, she completed the Institute of Corporate Directors (ICD-Rotman) Not-For-Profit Governance Essentials program in November 2018.

 She holds a Bachelor of Applied Arts in Journalism from Ryerson University, a Bachelor of Arts (Honours) in English from the University of Western Ontario, and a Master of Arts (MA) in International Journalism from City University in London, UK.
 In 2021, she completed the University of Alberta online Indigenous Canada course.

 Sherry Saevil is a Cree woman from Treaty 6 with a degree in Native Studies and Criminology from the University of Saskatchewan.

 Sherry developed her passion for Indigenous issues through personal experience and professional life.
-Sherry’s mother and all of her Aunts and Uncles were survivors of the Residential school system.
+Sherry’s mother and all of her Aunts and Uncles were survivors of the residential school system.
 She comes from a family of ten children who were all part of the “Sixties Scoop”.
 She is the first generation to raise her children without government interference.

-Sherry is regularly invited to participate on key National events such as the Truth and Reconciliation Commission of Canada, the Educational Roundtable with the National Centre of Truth and Reconciliation, the International Indigenous Education Conference, Treaty discussions with the Treaty Commission of Saskatchewan.
-Most recently, Sherry was a recipient of the Sesquicentennial award for her contribution in supporting reconciliation of Indigenous and non-Indigenous Canadians.
+Sherry is regularly invited to participate on key National events such as the Truth and Reconciliation Commission of Canada, the Educational Roundtable with the National Centre of Truth and Reconciliation, the International Indigenous Education Conference, treaty discussions with the Treaty Commission of Saskatchewan.
+Most recently, Sherry was a recipient of the Sesquicentennial Award for her contribution in supporting reconciliation of Indigenous and non-Indigenous Canadians.

-Victor Tootoo is the Vice President of NVision Insight Group, which specializes in strategy, budgeting and reporting for local development projects with all levels of government and Inuit organizations in Northern Canada.
-He is also the President of Northern Allied Nunavut Travel, a travel management company which caters to corporations in Northern Canada; the President of Kivallingmiut Aviation, which provides helicopter and charter services in Northern Canada; and President of Nahanni Nunavut Construction, which provides civil project management and general contractor services.
+Victor Tootoo is the vice president of NVision Insight Group, which specializes in strategy, budgeting and reporting for local development projects with all levels of government and Inuit organizations in Northern Canada.
+He is also the president of Northern Allied Nunavut Travel, a travel management company which caters to corporations in Northern Canada; the president of Kivallingmiut Aviation, which provides helicopter and charter services in Northern Canada; and president of Nahanni Nunavut Construction, which provides civil project management and general contractor services.

 Victor has held numerous positions with various governments in the North, holds a Certified General Accounting designation, and also attended Assiniboine Community College where he obtained a Diploma in Business Administration, Management and Operations.